alumae/gst-kaldi-nnet2-online/README.md

 # CHANGELOG

+2015-03-01: one can now optionally use the threaded online decoder.
+Citing Daniel Povey who developed the code in Kaldi: "This should make it possible to decode in real-time with larger models and graphs than before, because the decoding and the nnet evaluation are in separate threads and can be done in parallel."
+Use `make CPPFLAGS=-DTHREADED_DECODER` to compile it.
+Note that the endpointing and partial results might not work as expected with the threaded decoder, working on the fix.

 2015-01-09: Added language model rescoring functionality.
 In order to use it, you have to specify two properties: `lm-fst` and `big-lm-const-arpa`.
 The `lm-fst` property gives the location of the *original* LM (the one that was used fpr